Condo Insurance in Massachusetts

 Condo Insurance FAQs

-● The amount of your deductible on your master policy
+- The deductible amount on your master policy

 Master policies provided by your condo association can vary widely.
 Some are very basic, only providing minimal “bare walls” coverage, while others are quite comprehensive with added coverages for additional protection.
 These added coverages may include directors and officer’s professional liability, employee dishonesty, water back up, etc. Deductibles vary from one policy to the next as well.
-If you have difficulty understanding your master policy coverage, it’s a great idea to have your independent insurance agent help you decipher the details.
+If you have difficulty understanding your master policy coverage, we’d love helping you decipher the details.

 There are some things that a standard condo insurance doesn’t cover.
 Perils such as flood damage and earthquake damage often aren’t covered.
 You also might require additional coverage for your most valuable personal possessions or wish to have additional liability coverage.
 You can purchase additional optional coverage like flood insurance, a personal articles policy, or personal umbrella insurance to fill potential gaps in your coverage.